netket/netket/docs/api/hilbert.md

 All implementations of Hilbert spaces derive from the class `AbstractHilbert` and fall into two classes:
  - discrete Hilbert spaces, which inherit from the abstract class `DiscreteHilbert` and include spin ({class}`Spin`), Fock ({class}`Fock`), and qubit ({class}`Qubit`) spaces.
 Discrete spaces are typically used to describe lattice systems.
  The lattice structure itself is, however, not part of the Hilbert space class and can be defined separately.
- - continuous Hilbert spaces, which inherit from the abstract class {class}`ContinuousHilbert`.
+ - continuous Hilbert spaces, which inherit from the abstract class {class}`~netket.experimental.hilbert.ContinuousHilbert`.
- Currently, the only concrete continuous space provided by NetKet is {class}`Particle`.
+ Currently, the only concrete continuous space provided by NetKet is {class}`~netket.experimental.hilbert.Particle`.

 ```{eval-rst}